Gene Hackman as Jimmy “Popeye” Doyle, gruff NYPD narcotics detective

 Do Yourself a Favor and…

-Buy the movie.
+Check out the movie.
 Also, if you’re a fan of Gene Hackman’s acting – have you ever read one of the books he’s authored?
 He’s actually a pretty good fiction writer!
 I read Pursuit at the beach last summer and certainly plan on reading more.

 All right!
 You put a shiv in my partner.
 You know what that means?
 Goddammit!
 All winter long I got to listen to him gripe about his bowling scores.
 Now I’m gonna bust your ass for those three bags and I’m gonna nail you for picking your feet in Poughkeepsie.